FirelightWP/easy-fancybox/readme.txt

 = The flash movie in the overlay shows BELOW some other flash content that is on the same page! =

-Make sure the OTHER flash content as a **wmode** set, preferably to 'opaque' or else 'transparent' but not 'window' or missing.
+Make sure the OTHER flash content as a **wmode** set, preferably to 'opaque' or else 'transparent' but never 'window' or missing.
 For example, if your embedded object looks something like:
 `
 <object type="application/x-shockwave-flash" width="200" height="300" data="...url...">
 <param name="allowfullscreen" value="true" />